-Objectives of providing depreciation
+Objectives of Providing Depreciation

-The following are objectives of providing depreciation:
+The following are the objectives of providing depreciation:

-1. Knowledge of true profits
+1. Knowledge of True Profits

 However, after a certain number of years, the building will become useless.
-The cost of the building is, therefore, nothing except paying rent in advance for a period of years.
+The cost of the building is, therefore, nothing except paying rent in advance for years.

-2. True financial position
+2. True Financial Position

-3. Replacement of assets
+3. Replacement of Assets

-4. Correct cost of production
+4. Correct Cost of Production

-Depreciation is a cost of production and if depreciation is not charged, the cost of production so determined will not be correct.
+Depreciation is a cost of production, and if depreciation is not charged, the cost of production so determined will not be correct.